 I probably spent the better part of two weeks of late night web surfing to gather ideas and develop a plan of attack.
 I checked, double checked and cross referenced everything from space per bird requirements, Deep Litter Method (DLM), nesting box sizes, roost length, building codes, roofing solutions, predator proofing, waterproofing, drainage ideas, working with concrete, to using explosive nailers.
 I must admit the internet is a wonderful tool.

-At this point I would like to add my *** Disclaimer ***: I am not, nor have I ever been an architect nor structural engineer.
-The plans and designs I created are from my understandings of things required to meet the objectives of my coop.
-They have not been approved by a certified engineer to meet certain hurricane, earthquake, volcanic, flooding, nuclear blast or other natural disaster sized forces.
-While every effort to make a safe environment for our chickens, some things may have been overlooked as we are novice chicken coop builders.
-Please note that no chicken was harmed during the making of this coop and all testing was done in very controlled manner were no chicken was ever placed in danger.
+At this point I would like to add my *** Disclaimer ***: I am not an architect nor structural engineer.
+They have not been approved to meet certain hurricane, earthquake, volcanic, flooding, nuclear blast or other natural disaster sized forces.
+I am a computer engineer, trained at West Point Military Academy (which means I’m obsessively detailed and thorough.)
+Our chicken coop has passed all local inspections.
+Please note that no chicken was harmed during the making of this coop and all testing was done in very controlled manner 🙂

 I spent a fair amount of time looking for plans online.
 It seemed I was unable to located any free plans that seemed to meet what we needed.
-So I decided to use Google’s 3D modelling tool SketchUp to create a working model for our coop.
+So I decided to use Google’s 3D modeling tool SketchUp to create a working model for our coop.
 It allowed me to spin the diagram in any direction and adjust it as I saw fit.
 It did take a while to get used to it, but the time spent in the learning curve was more than worth it during the construction phase.
 I can send you two files from SketchUp with the plans for the coop if you are interested.
 The first is the rough framing, while the second is the finished framing after the hardware cloth is installed.
-Please leave a comment or send me a private message and I will email them to you.

 I decided on the following features for our coop: